Learning from Viral Information: Steady States and Equilibrium Steady States

 We first discuss fixed points which are stable from both sides.
 As an example, Figure \ref{fig:maj} plots the inflow accuracy function for the majority rule when $K=7,$ $C=3,$ $q=0.55,$ and $\lambda=1$.
 There are two fixed points that are stable from both sides, and Theorem \ref{thm:ss_half_stable} implies both are steady states.
-At the upper fixed point, stories matching the state are more popular.
-At the lower fixed point, however, incorrect stories are more popular than correct stories.
-Under the majority rule, such a misleading state is reached with positive probability: if enough initial stories are incorrect, the majority rule will continue sharing incorrect stories.
+At the upper fixed point, signals matching the state are more popular.
+At the lower fixed point, however, incorrect signals are more popular than correct signals.
+Under the majority rule, such a misleading state is reached with positive probability: if enough initial signals are incorrect, the majority rule will continue endorsing incorrect signals.
 We will see in Section~\ref{sec:eq_ss} these misleading steady states can also arise under equilibrium behavior.

 The more subtle case is a fixed point of $\phi_{\sigma}$ that is unstable from one side (see Figure \ref{fig:touchpoint} for an illustration).
 A \emph{touchpoint} of $\phi_{\sigma}$ is a fixed point $x^{*}=\phi_{\sigma}(x^{*})$ where exactly one of condition (a) or condition (b) from Theorem \ref{thm:ss_half_stable} holds (so $x^{*}$ is only stable from one side).
-Theorem \ref{thm:ss_half_stable} implies in particular that if $\phi_{\sigma}$ has a touchpoint, then viral accuracy converges there with positive probability.
-This means the distribution over steady states is discontinuous in the strategies that agents use and discontinuous in parameters of the model such as $\lambda$ and $q$.
-The points of discontinuity are those such that $\phi_{\sigma}$ admits a touchpoint, since the probability of converging to the touchpoint steady state jumps at these points.
-While inflow accuracy functions that admit touchpoints may seem non-generic, we will see that they play critical roles in classifying limit equilibria based on the steady states they induce and that they may arise endogenously in some platform optimization problems.
+Theorem \ref{thm:ss_half_stable} says that if $\phi_{\sigma}$ has a touchpoint $x^*$, then viral accuracy converges to $x^*$ with positive probability.
+It turns out the convergence of viral accuracy to fixed points (including touchpoints) of its inflow accuracy function plays a role in proving the existence of misleading steady states under equilibrium behavior (see Section \ref{sec:equilibrium_intuition}).
+This convergence also implies that the distribution over steady states is discontinuous in the strategies that agents use and discontinuous in parameters of the model such as $\lambda$ and $q$, and we will discuss some consequences of the discontinuity below.